Minda93/nav_ws/README.md

 ## 2. robot_state_publisher is incorrectly working
 * output `/tf` is not correct.
+  * robot model and tf is not stable.
   * reason
-    * urdf error.
-    * tf_tree's connection is incorrect.
+    * tf_tree connection is incorrect.
   * solution
     * Temporarily use custom tf tree -> `robot_tf.launch.py`
-      * There is not robot model in rviz.
+      * But, there is not robot model in rviz.
+    * custom odom transform

 # TODO
 1. set rviz file and launch rviz
 2. test `slam_toolbox` parameters
-2. test `nav2`
+3. test `nav2`

 # Reference
 * slam_toolbox